ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 - Genre Name
 - Question No. 1
 - Option A, Option B, Option C, Option D
-- Correct Option for abovequestion
+- Correct Option for above question and so on.

 A score of the contestant is generated and a minimum criteria is to be passed to clear the quiz.